 According to Guarino, sharing channels have become essential to the way IT functions at Snowflake.
 “Every time I start working has an external vendor, I’m like, ‘We need to use Slack because I am so tired of sending emails,’ ” says Guarino.
 “It lets us have collaborative conversations without having a million emails sent back and forth.”

-YetiBot, a custom Slack bot created by Snowflake, helps employees engage with IT support and access a robust internal knowledge base.
+Snowflake also created a custom Slack bot that helps employees engage with IT support and access a robust internal knowledge base.
 It acts like a chat-based concierge for technical assistance, personnel queries and more.

 “Before, we didn’t really have a ticketing process,” says Guarino.
 “Then we decided to start using [digital transformation platform] ServiceNow.
-But expecting people to go from nothing to ServiceNow is kind of like teaching a child about shapes and then expecting them to architect a 50-story skyscraper.
-YetiBot really helped with that transition.”
+But expecting people to go from nothing to ServiceNow is kind of like teaching a child about shapes and then expecting them to architect a 50-story skyscraper. the Slack bot really helped with that transition.”

 Transforming internal feedback with Workflow Builder in Slack